["learn"]

 FREQUENTLY ASKED QUESTIONS

 You can’t say New York without saying Manhattan.
-This sophisticated drink was invented at Manhattan Club in the late 19th century and has been a staple since then.
-It’s a refined blend of whiskey, and Italian vermouth, with a few dashes of bitters that tastes as good now as it did when it was created.
+This sophisticated drink was invented at the Manhattan Club in the late 19th century and has been a staple since then.
+It’s a refined blend of whisky and Italian vermouth, with a few dashes of bitters that tastes as good now as it did when it was created.

 Stay in the mix